 If you’ve ever managed a WordPress website, you’ve seen the notifications: “A new version of WordPress is available.”

-In this post, we’ll break down what WordPress updates are, the difference between major and minor releases, and the best practices for keeping your site running on the latest, safest version.
+In this post, we’ll break down what WordPress updates are, the difference between major and minor releases, and the best practices for keeping your site running on the latest, safest stable version.

 WordPress updates explained

-- Major Releases (e.g., 6.6, 6.7, 6.8) introduce new features like a revamped block editor or sitewide design tools.
+- Major releases (e.g., 6.8, 6.9, 7.0) introduce new features like a revamped block editor or sitewide design tools, admin experience improvements, developer APIs, accessibility enhancements, and performance updates.

 Bottom line?
 WordPress updates keep your business safe and set up for growth.